SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.4/General_Main_Release_10.4.0_changes.md

 > [!NOTE]
 > If Microsoft .NET 5 is present, it will not be automatically uninstalled during a DataMiner upgrade.

-#### DataMiner Object Models: All suggest indices have now been disabled [ID_36875]
+#### Elasticsearch/OpenSearch: Unused suggest indices have been disabled [ID_36875]

 <!-- MR 10.4.0 - FR 10.3.9 -->

 Up to now, each time a new DOM manager was initialized, SLDataGateway would create a main data index and a suggest index in the Elasticsearch database for each DOM type.

-As suggest indices are not used by any of the following types, from now on, such indices will no longer be automatically created for these types.
+As these suggest indices are not used, they have now been disabled.
 As a result, overall performance will increase when initializing new DOM managers.

+Other unused suggest indices have been disabled as well.
+This will have a positive impact on the hardware resources required for Elasticsearch or OpenSearch.

+The following suggest indices have been disabled:

 - ApiDefinition
 - ApiToken